Compare types of groups in Microsoft 365

 Group members can send as or send on behalf of the group email address if this has been enabled by the administrator.

-Microsoft 365 groups support nesting through dynamic groups in Azure Active Directory.
+Microsoft 365 Groups support nesting through dynamic groups in Microsoft Entra ID.

 Microsoft 365 Groups can be added to one of the three SharePoint groups (Owners, Members, or Visitors) to give people permissions to the site.